Marrs-jin/Document/docs/index.md

 # Welcome to Atom web portal documentation
-This site provides documentation on how to generate the HTM pages for the Portal for High-Precision Atomic Data and Computation.
+This site provides documentation on how to generate the HTML pages for the Portal for High-Precision Atomic Data and Computation.
 The site can be reached at
 <https://www1.udel.edu/atom>

 #Flowchart